 The non-recovering resources are not necessarily affected by the same factors, or to the same degree by a particular factor.
 One of the purposes of this workshop was to identify research priorities for determining what factors are constraining recovery.
-These research priorities are summarized in Table 2.
-The resources are limited to those biological resources that were injured by the oil spill but which are not recovering or are recovering slowly, and archaeological resources.
-Specific details on the priority of resource-specific issues and ecosystem processes are given in their respective sections below, and
+The research priorities identified at the workshop are summarized in Table 2.
+The list of resources is limited to those biological resources that were injured by the oil spill but which are not recovering or are recovering slowly, and to archaeological resources.
+Specific details on the priority of resource-specific issues and ecosystem processes are given in their respective sections below, and in Appendix B. These priorities do not indicate the significance of a factor on the overall productivity or abundance of a resource, but rather reflect the potential for research to determine if a factor is constraining the recovery of the resource.